fjorba/localpatches/README.md

 localpatches
 ============

-Create a set of patches out of a local modifications of a third party software.
+Create a set of patches out of local modifications of a third party software.

 Given a standard third party (and free) software, like Invenio, detect which files are new or modified in the local instance, and create a simple set of